westinmo/Toronto-Crime-Statistics/README.md

 **Contents**
 - Csv files (raw and cleaned) can be found in /inputs/data
 - R scripts can be found in /scripts
-- R markdown, reference final, and the final pdf can be found in /outputs/paper
+- R markdown, references, and the final pdf can be found in /outputs/paper